happypeter/edocs/dic.md

   - Syllables are separated by hyphens ("-").
   - the syllable before space is stressed

-but /buht; unstressed buh t/
-bad /bad/
-bear /bair/
+check expiration date
+gotta go, David was confused when I said 'I'm off', gotta go is much more common I the US. gotcha, David told me 'I understand' is also perfect English got diaria, I saw people saying this on youtube. take a piss, people say this on youtube, pee is a bit childish. born /bawrn/ but /buht; unstressed buh t/ bad /bad/ bear /bair/